L3ad Solutions

 I Posted Local Hashtags.Nobody Found Me.

 I was treating Instagram hashtags like a spray-and-pray channel.
 I'd dump 20 local hashtags on every post thinking the algorithm would reward volume.
-What I missed: Instagram doesn't care how many hashtags you use.
-It cares whether the people searching those tags are actually your customers.

-Here's what changed my thinking.
-I started looking at hashtag volume instead of relevance.
-A hashtag with 50,000 posts in your city sounds good until you realize most of those posts are from other businesses or tourists, not people ready to buy.
-BrightLocal's local research showed me that hyper-local hashtags (under 10,000 posts) with consistent engagement outperformed generic ones.
-I switched to mixing 3-4 broad local hashtags with 5-6 niche ones tied to what I actually do.
+A hashtag with 50,000 posts in your city sounds good until you realize most are from other businesses or tourists, not people ready to buy.
+BrightLocal's local research showed me that hyper-local hashtags, under 10,000 posts, with consistent engagement outperformed generic ones.

-The real win came from testing.
-I started tracking which hashtags sent actual visitors to my website, not just likes.
-That's when I realized our social media strategy needs to be tied to business outcomes, not vanity metrics.
+That's when I realized our social media work has to tie to business outcomes, not vanity metrics.
 Your hashtag mix should change based on what your audience is actually searching for.

 Takeaway